domjoseph2000/Transaction_Fraud_Detection/README.md

 4. Once the models are all succesfully run, open the MLflow UI and promote the required model (based on performance or other evaluation criteria) to `Production`.
 Alsomake sure to tag the final version of production model as `prod`.

-5. Once the models are in production, run the`Download_RDS_Artifact.RMD` file to download the model artifact for further deployment.
-There are multiple ways to deploy a model for prediction.
+5. Once the models are in production, run the`Download_RDS_Artifact.RMD` file to download the model artifact to `./data` folder for further deployment.
+There are multiple ways to serve a model for prediction.
+The method followed in this exercise used Plumber + Docker (see next section) to containerise and serve the model.

-5.1.
-Using Plumber + Docker (see next section).
-Image for running the docker-container is specified in `./Dockerfile`.
+6. Image for running the docker-container is specified in `./Dockerfile`.
 It calls a A Plumber API script, which is an R script (.R) that uses special comments to turn your R functions into live web API endpoints.

 ### Model Deployment with Docker + Plumber